 Cryptocurrencies are, by their design, very secure.
 However, the same cannot be said of the storage medium of most owners.
 Hackers can gain access to your computer or even the exchange.
 About $500 million worth of coins were estimated to have been stolen by hackers in 2017 alone.

 The cryptocurrency market is largely unregulated and therefore susceptible to manipulations.
 A few countries have started laying the regulatory groundwork to mitigate cryptocurrency risks.
-A future where the market remains unregulated is likely to bring about vicious cycles of boom & bust which could turn investors off in droves or warrant government crackdown.
+A future where the market remains unregulated is likely to bring about vicious cycles of boom & bust which could turn investors off in droves or warrant a government crackdown.

 Many well-respected experts like the investor, Warren Buffet and Bank of America CEO, Bryan Moynihan have warned that the cryptocurrency market is a bubble driven by hype.
 Stefan Ingves, Chairman of the Basel Committee on Banking Supervision, declared last year that investing in Bitcoins is a prospect as dangerous as the famous Dutch tulip mania of the 17th century.